robbtraister/fusion/documentation/recipes/isomorphic-server-spa-rendering.md

 # Isomorphic vs. Server vs. SPA rendering

 One of the enormous benefits of writing Fusion Feature Packs as React components is the ability to render them ["isomorphically"](https://en.wikipedia.org/wiki/Isomorphic_JavaScript) - meaning on both the server-side and again on the client-side.
-However, isomorphic rendering isn't the only option when writing Features - Fusion gives you the flexibility to choose what environment you want each of your Features to render in.
+However, isomorphic rendering isn't the only option when writing Features - Fusion gives you the flexibility to choose what context you want each of your Features to render in.

 For Fusion's purposes, Output Types will always be rendered server-side only, since they are the HTML shell of the page itself.
 Layouts and Chains will always be rendered isomorphically, since they may contain multiple Features - some that are server-side only, and some client-side only.
 Features, however, can be configured to render isomorphically, server-side only, or client-side only.
 Let's talk about why you'd want to use each rendering option, and how to do so.